dollodart/legbib/readme.md

 consider this to be part of the citation, as it merely elaborates on what the citation is being used for, which is what the text doing the citing should do.
 Even explanatory parantheticals that suggest the validity (e.g., Conley v.
-Gibson (overruled in Iqbal, Twombly)) for aren't using data belonging to the source, but another one, and so shouldn't be considered part of its citation.
+Gibson (overruled in Iqbal, Twombly)) aren't using data which belongs to the source but another one, and so shouldn't be considered part of its citation.
 Therefore, explanatory parentheticals are also not part of the bibliography entry for a source.